Skip to main content

 Set up fallback groups

-You can set up fallback groups in menu User interface > Screen types, either on tab Design or tab Screen components:
+menu User interface > Screen types > tab Design / tab Screen components

 • On tab Design, set the field Fallback allowed to True to indicate that the currently selected tab page can be used as a fallback group.